-IngramSpark is a publishing option offered by Lightning Source, a large scale book distributor.
-Lightning Source will make your titles available through Ingram Book Group, a leader in print and electronic wholesale distribution.
+IngramSpark is a self-publishing option offered by Lightning Source, a large scale book printing house.
+They will make your titles available through Ingram Book Group, a leader in print and electronic wholesale distribution.
 They serve over 39,000 retailers, libraries, schools, ecommerce companies and other partners — including Amazon, Barnes and Noble, and book wholesalers.

-If you want to print your book in colour, you might want to look at other local book printing options, since POD can be slower and more expensive on some projects.
+If you want to print your book in colour, you may want to look at other traditional book printing options, since POD can be slower and more expensive (per copy) on some projects.

 Fees for Upload

 No fees on titles through to 31 December 2020.
 The usual title setup charge depends on whether you order a 50+ print run within the first month, but if you don’t, the setup charge is US$49 (for print, ebook or both).
-However, you will be charged for future uploads of either cover or book interior, and these can add up at US$25 each per time.
-So if you’re not quite finished, then try using Lulu or CreateSpace to have a look at it and get it perfected.
+However, you will be charged for future uploads of either cover or book interior after your approval, and these can be US$25 each per time.
+However, have a hunt around and you’ll soon find a discount code that you can try.

-To prepare files for IngramSpark, you will need to view the File Creation Guide and PDF Checklist.
-(Unless you use my services!).
-You might realise then that you will need to put your book interior into InDesign.
-This is not an automatic process, i.e. every header, footer, italics font and paragraph style needs to be set all again.
+You might then realise that you will need to format your book interior in Adobe InDesign.
+This is not an automatic process, i.e. every header, footer, image, caption, character and paragraph style needs to be set all again.

 That means a WORD –> InDesign typesetting without images might take 7-9 hours, or with images/tables, 10-30 hours.
 Yes, 30 hours is upper end!

-The setting up a styled InDesign Book Template (for you to work on at your leisure) is a cheaper option as it takes much less time, around two hours.
+Setting up a styled InDesign Book Template (for you to work on at your leisure) is a cheaper option as it takes much less time.

 You also need to download the cover template.
 The Cover Template is available from the Resources tab on IngramSpark.com in InDesign CS3+ or PDF.
 You would use the PDF to check the dimensions of a Photoshop file, say.
 Cheap book cover designers often give the cover PDF but the spine is of an incorrect proportion.
 This can be fixed by first giving them the cover template, after the number of typeset pages is realised.
 (So, after layout of the internal pages).

 eBooks through IngramSpark